Enrichment

 Athletics Carnival Pre-Events

-If your child is competing in the high jump event, they are required to register in Moodle.
+If your child is competing in the high jump event, they are required to register in Compass.
 They will also require a permission note that students can pick up from either of the offices.
 Students can NOT participate in high jump without this permission slip.

 Further information regarding the carnival on Tuesday, May 27 (Week 5), will be published in the Week 4 newsletter.